I have an affinity for the ocean. It’s beauty and mystery stir a creativity in me that I can only explain with a brush in hand.

 Courtney Marchesi Art has been sold in coastal galleries in Newport, Oregon.
 Works have been featured in several businesses over the years during the Corvallis Arts Walk.
 Other featured artist showcases in the Willamette Valley have included Oakshire Brewing Company and Ninkasi Brewing, both in Eugene.

-The anatomical heart is titled, “We’re All in this Together” and was a collaboration piece on 5th & Madison Ave. in Corvallis
+“We’re All in this Together” was a collaboration piece of an anatomical heart located on 5th & Madison Ave in Corvallis.

-Titled “Ollie the Otter,” located in the alley between 2nd & 3rd off Madison Ave in downtown Corvallis.
+“Ollie the Otter” is located in the alley between 2nd & 3rd off Madison Ave in downtown Corvallis.